jupeke/webdev/README.md

 # JS
-Contains JavaScript code of some projects used in teaching programming.
+Contains JavaScript code of some projects used in teaching or just for fun.